pranaynanda/LogFileChallenge/README.md

 The second exercise is partly also quick because a lot of code there is incomplete.

-In the first exercise, the code is runs slow where pandas computes the new dataframe that contains values from only specified timestamps.
+In the first exercise, the code runs slow where pandas computes the new dataframe that contains values from only specified timestamps.
 This could be reduced by processing data in chunks across a distributed architecture.

 The second exercise has a tendency to get slower with more rules and more data.